SFDO-Tooling/Metecho/CONTRIBUTING.rst

    $ ngrok http --host-header=localhost:8080 8080

 and you will get output that indicates the name of the ngrok tunnel, which will look like ``https://<some hash>.ngrok.io``.
-Add that to your settings by setting the environment variable ``GITHUB_HOOK_ROOT_URL`` and (re)starting the server.

-In production, this environment variable should be set to the scheme and domain of the production server.
+You will need to adjust the GitHub app to point to your ngrok tunnel.
+This does mean that it's a one-person-at-a-time thing, which is a problem for which I don't yet have a solution.

 Internationalization
 --------------------